niclasfg/WordLooper/README.md

 ## TODO:
 - [x] Fix style so it looks good on mobile.
 - [ ] Add checkboxes for every HSK level.
+- [ ] Add heisig keyword over character and setting to toggle it.
 - [x] Add setting for the reload time.
 - [ ] Add button to load a new word manually.
 - [ ] Randomise the background when the page is loaded.